A Haunted Wardrobe at Carterton Manor

 So read an advert that appeared in London's Morning Post on August 19, 1937.
 The advert unsurprisingly garnered a lot of interest and Mrs. Barley was forced to elaborate.
 She had acquired the wardrobe at an estate sale in Berkshire 3 years earlier, but ever since installing it in her house had been troubled by phenomena.

 Knockings were heard all over the house, and the doors of the wardrobe opened and closed of their own accord, even if tied shut with string.
-On one occasion when Mrs. Barcley was examining the wardrobe the door flew open so violently that it smashed a nearby mirror.
+On one occasion when Mrs. Barclay was examining the wardrobe the door flew open so violently that it smashed a nearby mirror.

 The haunting escalates